monadius/vscode-hol-light/README.md

 1) **HOL Light: Set HOL Light Path**

     Opens a dialog where a path to HOL Light should be selected.
-This path is required for enabling autocompletion for items defined in the HOL Light `Help` directory.
+This path is required for enabling autocompletion for items defined in the HOL Light `Help` directory and for indexing core HOL Light files.

 1) **HOL Light: Set Current Working Directory**

-    Shows an input dialog for setting the working directory of a HOL Light REPL.
+    Shows an input dialog for setting the working directory of an active HOL Light REPL.

 1) **HOL Light: Associate .ml Files with HOL Light**